Canpake/Canpake.github.io/content/3-coding-techniques/using-libraries/libdq.md

 $$(3)x + (0)y + (-1)z + (1)$$

-What `gen_expr` does is remove all the unnecessary brackets, terms that evaluate to 0, and coefficients that are 1; essentially it could be used to transform the above expression into the one below:
+What `gen_expr` does is remove all the unnecessary brackets, terms that evaluate to 0, and coefficients that are 1 - transforming the above expression into the one below:

 $$3x - z + 1$$